Checks

 \[f(\operatorname{retr}_p(tX)) = f(p) + t⟨\operatorname{grad} f(p), X⟩ + \mathcal O(t^2)\]

-or in other words, that the error between the function $f$ and its first order Taylor behaves in error $\mathcal O(t^2)$, which indicates that the gradient is correct, cf. also Section 4.8, Boumal, Cambridge Press, 2023.
+or in other words, that the error between the function $f$ and its first order Taylor behaves in error $\mathcal O(t^2)$, which indicates that the gradient is correct, cf. also [Bou23, Section 4.8].

-Note that if the errors are below the given tolerance and the method is exact, no plot will be generated.
+Note that if the errors are below the given tolerance and the method is exact, no plot is generated.

 Keyword arguments